jdev-org/ggl-places/README.md

 ## Install

-* Open `start.sh` and change environment variables values :
+First, open `start.sh` and change environment variables values :

 https://github.com/jdev-org/ggl-places/blob/0d72c1bfaf06646104f52a7aa0cbf8b1e68a77f7/start.sh#L9-L18

-* To start the process, use this command with a classic (Linux) terminal :
+Next, you can start the process with this (Linux) command :

 > [CREATE_FILE] : `<boolean>` - `true` to force places file generation, `false` to use current and don't call API

 `. ./start.sh [CREATE_FILE]`

-### Process informations
+### Process important information

 - You will find a `.venv` in `script/python/` (python3)